 - You can retake the parts not passed by you up to three times per school year if you are an adult education student

-- Retest of parts in which you have failed can be taken in consecutive CAHSEE administrations.
-There is no time limit before which you cannot retake a part of CAHSEE.
+- Retest of parts in which you have failed can be taken in consecutive test administrations.
+There is no time limit before which you cannot retake a part.

 - You cannot retake any part of CAHSEE if you have already passed it.

-- You can pass CAHSEE by taking the two parts of CAHSEE in two different CAHSEE administrations.
+- You can pass the test by taking the two parts in two different administrations.

 The age old saying which stresses the fact that one cannot hope of any gain if one does not put in pain in the form of adequate efforts holds true in the case of CAHSEE prep.
-Do not expect to do wonders in CAHSEE just by walking into the test centre with little or no preparation.
-Understand the test format and prepare well for CAHSEE by practice in solving problems specific to the CAHSEE test format.
+Do not expect to do wonders just by walking into the test centre with little or no preparation.
+Understand the test format and prepare well by practicing solving problems specific to the test format.
 This is the only way that can assure you of success in CAHSEE at the earliest.